How to Play Sudoku (Beginner Guide)

 How do you play Sudoku?

-Do you need math skills?
+Do you need math to play Sudoku?